-- 1.24.
-Finally, beyond product complexity and selling practices related issues, the studies carried out by EIOPA also showed that insurance undertakings spend a minimal budget on advertising NatCat insurance products which make consumers less aware of their existence and benefits.
-In EIOPA's study on demand-side barriers, the third most reported reason by uninsured participants for not being covered is the lack of awareness of the existence of NatCat coverage (22% of uninsured participants). - To what extent could affordability be considered a major barrier to NatCat uptake? - What are stakeholders' views in relation to making consumers more aware of the price of NatCat insurance, whilst avoiding an over-emphasis on price? - What are stakeholders' views as to how can product simplicity/consumers' understanding be improved, without impacting the level of coverage offered?
+Beyond product complexity and selling practices related issues, the studies carried out by EIOPA also showed that insurance undertakings spend a minimal budget on advertising NatCat insurance products which make consumers less aware of their existence and benefits.
+In EIOPA's study on demand-side barriers, the third most reported reason by uninsured participants for not being covered is the lack of awareness of the existence of NatCat coverage (22% of uninsured participants)28.
+This leads to insurance manufacturers and distributors not being able to leverage on the benefit wide awareness campaigns, targeting the most exposed areas and consumers.